SFDO-Tooling/CumulusCI/docs/dev.rst

 ..

-    Depending on whether the package with namespace ``npe01`` is currently installed, the ``update_dependencies`` task runs these steps.
+    Depending on whether or not the package with namespace ``npe01`` is installed, the ``update_dependencies`` task runs these steps.

-    * If ``npe01`` is not installed, ``npe01`` version 3.6 is installed.
+    * If ``npe01`` is not installed, ``npe01 version 3.6`` is installed.
-    * If the org already has ``npe01`` version 3.6 installed, no changes.
+    * If the org already has ``npe01 version 3.6`` installed, no changes take place.
-    * If the org has an older version installed, it's upgraded to version 3.6.
+    * If the org has an older version installed, it's upgraded to ``version 3.6``.
-    * If the org has a newer version or a beta version installed, it's uninstalled and version 3.6 is installed.
+    * If the org has a newer version or a beta version installed, it's uninstalled and ``version 3.6`` is installed.

 Hierarchical Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Managed package dependencies can handle a hierarchy of dependencies between packages.

-An example use case is Salesforce.org's Nonprofit Success Pack (NPSP), an extension of five other managed packages, one of which (npo02) is an extension of another (npe01).
+    Example: Salesforce.org's Nonprofit Success Pack (NPSP), an extension of five other managed packages, one of which (npo02) is an extension of another (npe01).

-These dependences are listed under the ``project`` section of the ``cumulusci.yml`` file.
+    These dependencies are listed under the ``project`` section of the ``cumulusci.yml`` file.

 .. code-block:: yaml